downfromthetrees/the_magic_eye/README.md

         * Add the `[](#start_removal)` to the end of the header, and `[](#end_removal)` to the start of the footer to make all removals blacklist images.
 * RES Macros
     * Get [Reddit Enhancement Suite](https://redditenhancementsuite.com/) and use the macro feature
+* Just manually copy the tags in and write your removal in between them

 Optional fields: